Blaarkop

-Blaarkop or Groningen is a breed of dairy cattle.
+The Blaarkop or Groninger Blaarkop is a Dutch breed of dual-purpose cattle.

 Blaarkop is Dutch for blister head.
-Its main breeding area is in Groningen (province), Netherlands.
+Its main breeding area is in the province of Groningen.

+History

-The breed has been mentioned as early as the 14th century.
-From the 19th century, there are also Blaarkoppen in the Utrecht and Leiden regions.
+White-headed cattle in Holland have been mentioned as early as the fourteenth century.
+Cattle showing some similarity to the modern Blaarkop appear in an Adoration by Pieter Aertsen dating from about 1560, and in a seventeenth-century Head of a Bellowing Ox by Jan Asselijn.
+From the nineteenth century, there are also Blaarkoppen in the Utrecht and Leiden regions.

+Bulls of this type were among the cattle shipped to the Cape of Good Hope by Willem Adriaan van der Stel during his time as governor of the Cape Colony (1699–1707).

+De Blaarkopstichting, a non-profit foundation for the development and conservation of the Blairkop, was established in 2002.

+Characteristics

 The Blaarkop breed is sturdily built with matching muscles, a horned head, and strong legs.
 Both red (60% of the population) and black (40%) Blaarkoppen exist.
 The body is solid red or black, while the head is white with a red or black ring (blister) around the eyes; the tail has a white tip.